rra/pod-thread/README.md

     ./Build test --test_files <path-to-test>
 ```

-The following additional Perl modules will be used by the test suite if
+Perl6::Slurp is required by the test suite.
+The following additional Perl
-present:
+modules will be used by the test suite if present:

 * Devel::Cover
 * Perl::Critic::Freenode